Solicitors for You

 Contact Percy Hughes & Roberts

-To speak to an employment law solicitor for advice, contact Percy Hughes & Roberts for a no-obligation phone consultation today.
-We provide ourselves on offering expert advice that's easy to understand, and we will be with you through every step of the legal process.
+To speak to an experienced estate planning solicitor for advice on how to calculate and pay Inheritance Tax, contact Percy Hughes & Roberts for a no-obligation phone consultation today.
+Our wills and probate experts pride themselves on offering expert advice that is easy to understand, and will stand with you through every step of the legal process.

 Call us on 0151 666 9090, or fill out an online enquiry form to arrange for us to get in touch at a time that's suitable for you.